jpseif/SnipIt/README.md

 An AutoHotkey-based script to replace text snippets by predefined text, date or time information.

 SETUP
 Copy the SnipIt.exe and the Input.ini file into a folder.
+Note that this script only works on Windows PCs.

 COMPILING THE CODE
 Download all the files (SnipIt.ahk and folders \media and \sub).
 Place all of them in a folder and compile the SnipIt.ahk script using the AutoHotkey tool.